MCL Tear Parkdale, MO

 Diagnosing an MCL Tear in Parkdale, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we offer free injury screenings in Parkdale, MO.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to confirm the extent of the injury.
+At Axes Physical Therapy, we provide complimentary injury screenings in Parkdale, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Parkdale, MO for MCL Tears